abhinavdc/sympl-forms/README.md

  - Mock API fetch from Local Storage on page refresh
  - Custom Validation Rules for Text and Number

-Response List: View saved form responses
+Response List: View saved form responses fetched from Local Storage with a collapsible display.
  - Fetch Responses from LocalStorage
  - Show Form Response based on Form Schema
  - Collapsible View

-Form Preview: Render and validate forms using the generated schema.
+Form Preview: Render forms using the generated schema, validate inputs, and submit valid responses.
  - Generate Form Preview from Schema
  - Validate Form Values based on Custom Validation Rules and Required Checkbox
  - Submit valid form and save response